Brace yourself, these parmesan crisps are gonna rock your world….

 This recipe essentially is all hardened cheese on a pan, so be smart and use parchment paper.
 Skip this step and you’ll be stuck scraping and scrubbing for hours to come.

-How to make cheese without parchment paper?
+How to make parmesan crisps without parchment paper?
 Easy.
 Your best option is to use a silicon baking sheet—the chips will slide right off with minimal effort.

 Or, you can use non-stick cooking spray or butter to grease a basic metal sheet.
 The latter option adds a few more calories to the recipe, so if that’s a concern, I’d recommend grabbing a roll of parchment paper before you get started.